-World bank raises China's GDP forecast for 2024, 2025
+World Bank raises China's GDP forecast for 2024, 2025

-(Reuters) – The World Bank on Thursday said it raised its forecasts for China’s gross domestic product growth for 2024 and 2025 to account for the effect of recent policy easing and near-term export strength.

-China’s GDP growth is now expected at 4.9% in 2024 versus 4.8% that the group had earlier projected, the World Bank said.
+Thanks to the effect of recent policy easing and near-term export strength, the World Bank sees China’s gross domestic product growth at 4.9% this year, up from its June forecast of 4.8%.

+Beijing set a growth target of “around 5%” this year, a goal it says it is confident of achieving.

-Growth for 2025 is expected to fall to 4.5%, which is higher than the organization’s earlier forecast of 4.1%.
+Although growth for 2025 is also expected to fall to 4.5%, that is still higher than the World Bank’s earlier forecast of 4.1%.

+Slower household income growth and the negative wealth effect from lower home prices are expected to weigh on consumption into 2025, the Bank added.

+To revive growth, Chinese authorities have agreed to issue a record 3 trillion yuan ($411 billion) in special treasury bonds next year, Reuters reported this week.

 Recent Post